coderitter/knight-form/README.md

 ## Get values

-If you did not provide any object the form will create one for you which you can retreive.
+If you did not provide any object the form will create one for you.

 ```typescript
 var arne = form.value